kiewic/kiewic.github.io/_posts/2015-10-11-set-a-breakpoint-in-managed-code-cs-using-windbg.md

     sxe ld clrjit

-When **clrjit.dll** loads look for the method address:
+Once **clrjit.dll** is loaded, look for the method address:

     !name2ee ConsoleHelloWorld.exe ConsoleHelloWorld.Program.Main

-The output is highlights the method is not JITTED yet:
+The output tells you the method is not JITTED yet:

     Module:      009d2edc
     Assembly:    ConsoleHelloWorld.exe